Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 • Automated compliance: California cannabis retailers must maintain compliance with Metrc.
 Choose a POS that syncs directly with Metrc, automates delivery ledger creation, automates daily inventory reconciliation, and prevents negative inventory errors.

-• Built-in text marketing: Drive repeat deliveries by sending targeted SMS campaigns directly from your POS — no separate tool required.
+• Built-in text marketing: Drive repeat deliveries by sending targeted SMS campaigns directly from your POS with no separate tool required.

 • Reliable performance: Delivery operations require consistency.
 Look for a POS system with high uptime and reliable performance to prevent disruptions and ensure smooth, uninterrupted service.